ilastik/ilastik.github.io/documentation/objects/objects.md

 <a href="figs/thresholding_sigmas.png" data-toggle="lightbox"><img src="figs/thresholding_sigmas.png" class="img-responsive" /></a>

-Now, two options are available for the actual thresholding, as shown in the little tab widget "One Threshold/Two Thresholds".
+Now, two options are available for the actual thresholding, which can be selected with the **Method** drop-down".

-The **"One Threshold"** tab performs regular thresholding, followed by the size filter.
-For debugging purposes, we also provide a view on the thresholded objects before size filtering.
+Selecting **"Simple"** will perform regular thresholding at one level, followed by the size filter.
+We also provide a view on the thresholded objects before size filtering.
 This layer is activated by checking the "Show intermediate results" checkbox.

 <a href="figs/thresholding_before_size_filter.png" data-toggle="lightbox"><img src="figs/thresholding_before_size_filter.png" class="img-responsive" /></a>

-The **"Two Thresholds"** tab performs hysteresis thresholding with two thresholds: high and low.
+By selecting **Hystersis** in the method drop-down thresholding is performed at two levels: high and low.
 The high threshold is applied first and the resulting objects are filtered by size.
 For the remaining objects the segmentation is then relaxed to the level of low threshold.
 The two levels of thresholding allow to separate the criteria for detection and segmentation of objects and select only objects of very high probability while better preserving their shape.
 As for the single threshold case, we provide a view on the intermediate results after the application of the high threshold, the size filter and the low threshold.
 The image below shows the results of the high (detection) threshold in multiple colors overlayed with the results of the low (segmentation) threshold in white:

 <a href="figs/thresholding_two_thresholds.png" data-toggle="lightbox"><img src="figs/thresholding_two_thresholds.png" class="img-responsive" /></a>